fbeji/fbeji.github.io/README.md

 * Reason: The company is a leader in Software developemnt and Avionics, they are a good fit for me with my Aerospace background.

+# Game Task

+The game was fun, being a team player was the only way to win.
+The strategie we followed was effective and we all learned from this experience that tema work pays off.